Chris Wade (fighter)

-Christopher Wade (born September 30, 1987) is an American professional mixed martial artist.
-Wade currently competes in the Featherweight division of the Professional Fighters League (PFL).
-A professional competitor since 2011, Wade has also competed in the UFC.
+Christopher Wade (born September 30, 1987) is an American former professional mixed martial artist, who completed in the Featherweight division.
+A professional competitor since 2011, Wade has also competed in the UFC and Professional Fighters League (PFL).

 Background

 Wade was born on September 30, 1987, in Rockville Centre, New York.
 A talented wrestler, Wade attended Islip High School, where he was a state champion (140 lbs.) as well as a two-time Suffolk County finalist and a Suffolk County Champion.
-Wade continued his career at the collegiate level where he was a NJCAA National finalist for Nassau Community College and had an NCAA Division III fifth-place finish for SUNY Oneonta.
+Wade continued his career at the collegiate level where he was a NJCAA National finalist for Nassau Community College, losing to future UFC Welterweight title challenger Colby Covington 15–3.
+As well, Wade was an NCAA Division III fifth-place finish for SUNY Oneonta.
 Wade also competed in amateur kickboxing, where was undefeated and held a title.

 Mixed martial arts career

 Early career

 Wade had an amateur MMA record of 2-0 before turning professional in 2011.
 Wade then compiled a professional record of 5-0 and won the Ring of Combat Lightweight Championship before being signed by the World Series of Fighting.